What are Red Flag Rules?

 View Pricing

 The Red Flags Rule requires financial institutions and creditors to establish an ITPP.
 An ITPP has the ability to detect, prevent, and mitigate identity theft.
+Senior management and the board of directors must approve, oversee, and continue to evaluate the program, assigning specific responsibility to employees and staff to carry out its provisions.
 The identity theft prevention program guidelines are:

 Financial institutions and creditors are required to conduct a periodic risk assessment.
 A periodic risk assessment identifies if the financial institutions and creditors have covered accounts.
-Covered accounts are accounts that are maintained by financial institutions and creditors from identity theft, such as:
+Covered accounts are accounts that are maintained by financial institutions and creditors to protect against identity theft, such as:

-• Consumer accounts that allow multiple payments or transactions for personal, family, or household purposes.
+Consumer accounts that permit multiple payments or transactions for personal, family, or household purposes, including:

 2. Mortgage loans